sumanhakki/memoryGame/README.md

 - The ` Restart ` button is used to reset your game and start it all over.

 ## Scoring
-- *** three stars, 30 moves or less.
+- Three stars, 30 moves or less.
-- ** two stars, between 31 and 64 moves.
+- Two stars, between 31 and 64 moves.
-- * one star, more than 64 moves.
+- One star, more than 64 moves.